shirsbrunner/shirsbrunner.github.io/src/articles/20230314_circletime/article.md

 ## Update 2023-03-26
 I adjusted the f and the corresponding ligatures, f now overshoots cap height.
 Also the r started to bug me and i shortened the [arm](https://typedrawers.com/discussion/3186/what-do-you-call-this-part-of-an-r) of the letter.
 Also updates to kerning.

+## Update 2026-09-19
+There is now a variable typeface based on that one: MegaPearls, currently in use on this page.